shayanb/Open-Wallet-Format/README.md

 * Lesser dependencies to pywallet.py
 * Add --passphrase to read encrypted wallet.dat
 * Nicer code! for now it works fine but it could be implemented in less hacky-code style
+* Should be tested on windows too (tested on Mac and Linux so far)

 Support
 =======
-Please support the work by either writing code or donating to 1owfJHTsWrrCpgaaYjC1vbJevuQzYRTYn It would be greatly appreciated.
+Please support the work by either writing code or donating to 1owfJHTsWrrCpgaaYjC1vbJevuQzYRTYn

+It would be greatly appreciated.